amirobvio/Scout/ShowPreviewUsageExample.md

     width = 1920,
     height = 1080,
-    showPreview = false,  // Enable offscreen mode enableFrameCallback = false,  // Only needed if you want frame data enableDetectionFrames = false  // Only for detection use cases )
+    showPreview = false,  // Enable offscreen mode enableDetectionFrames = false  // Only for detection use cases )